bkuri/rightfoot/README.md

 -	[stylus-brunch](https://github.com/brunch/stylus-brunch)
 -	[uglify-js-brunch](https://github.com/brunch/uglify-js-brunch)

+### 3. External binaries

+You will need to install both GraphicsMagick and RSync in a matter appropriate to your OS in order to generate images and load/save your projects, respectively.

 #### Bower packages

 Bower no longer comes pre-bundled, but you can easily add it by installing it using `$ npm install bower`.
 You can then install your bower packages like so: `$bower install --save my-package-name`.
 This will create a `bower_components` directory and will contain all packages defined inside `bower.json`.